The journey to intelligent automation starts with RPA

 Automating higher-order tasks

-Robotic process automation (RPA) represents a strategic investment in intelligent automation (IA), combining RPA with machine learning (ML) and artificial intelligence (AI) to automate higher-order tasks that would otherwise require human perception and judgment.
-This journey to IA is a continuum that enables automations to evolve from a process- and rules-based approach, with structured and semi-structured data, to a data-driven approach with unstructured data.
-Essentially, we leverage ML and AI to automate activities and workflows by recognizing patterns in data and assigning accuracy ratings.
-In other words, we change from a deterministic approach, with minimal context, to a probabilistic approach with context of the particular domain.
+Robotic process automation (RPA) represents a strategic investment in intelligent automation.
+It combines RPA with machine learning and artificial intelligence to automate higher-order tasks that otherwise require human perception and judgment.
+The intelligent automation journey improves automation from a rules-based approach with structured data, to a data-driven approach with unstructured data.
+As a result, automation evolves from "doing" (RPA) to "learning" (ML) and eventually to "thinking" (AI).

 Remember, the journey to intelligent automation starts with RPA!